- Go 100%

 memcache inspect reports store health:

-Use memcache inspect --json for harness-readable health fields with stable snake_case names. manifest_ok is true only when the store manifest schema, repo_root, and store_root match the current layout; mismatches set manifest_issue. index_current is true only when the index manifest is valid, segment files are readable and match the manifest segment count, the journal has no malformed records, indexed entry count matches journal entry count, and the index manifest journal signature matches current journal file metadata.
+Use memcache inspect --json for harness-readable health fields with stable snake_case names. manifest_ok is true when the store manifest schema is supported and its tracked paths/repo_id are normalized; moving a tracked store across machines is valid, and the next write updates repo_root/store_root while preserving repo_id. index_current is true only when the index manifest is valid, segment files are readable and match the manifest segment count, the journal has no malformed records, indexed entry count matches journal entry count, and the index manifest journal signature matches current journal file metadata.
 Derived index corruption or drift sets index_issue instead of making inspect fail.

-Use memcache inspect --repair to repair derived state from the journal before printing health.
-Repair prunes legacy object-cache files, rebuilds search index, and regenerates rollups.
-It does not mutate journal files and stops if journal integrity checks report issues.
-With --json, repair output wraps repair and post-repair health.
+Use memcache repair, memcache inspect --repair, or MCP memory.repair to repair derived state from the journal.
+Repair prunes legacy object-cache files, removes legacy file-rollup caches, rebuilds search index, regenerates rollups, and updates relocated manifest paths/schema metadata.
+It does not mutate journal files and stops if journal integrity checks report issues. memcache repair --json and inspect --repair --json return both repair and post-repair health.

 memcache reindex rebuilds from the JSONL journal into a staged temporary index, writes the manifest last, then swaps the staged index into place.
 It also compacts many incremental record segments back into one full segment.
 If journal lines are malformed, denormalized, or have entry IDs that no longer match their canonical content, reindex leaves the previous index in place and writes the bad records to .agents/.memcache/quarantine/ for inspection.
 Journals are never auto-deleted.